bonnie9hiyashi/duty-log-code/README.md

 ## 💬 Support

 Questions about setup or customization?
-[Add your contact/support info here]
+contact: bonnie.9hiyashi@gmail.com

+---
+Created by **Bonnie Hiyashi**